delvtech/frontend-monorepo/packages/council-graphql/README.md

 ### Emerging SDK

 The logic and data sources are shaping up to be a stand alone SDK which is only tied to GraphQL by the generated types.
 A separate set of types could be created to completely separate the SDK from the GraphQL API.

-### null vs empty array

-Should a nullable array field return an empty array or null if it has no entries?